 Professor Prakash studies environmental policy, climate governance, NGOs and nonprofits, and voluntary/private regulation.
 He is the author of Greening the Firm: The Politics of Corporate Environmentalism (Cambridge, 2000), the co-author of The Voluntary Environmentalists: Green Clubs, ISO 14001, and Voluntary Environmental Regulations (Cambridge, 2006), and the co-editor of Advocacy Organizations and Collective Action (Cambridge, 2010), Voluntary Regulations of NGOs and Nonprofits: An Accountability Club Framework (Cambridge, 2010), Voluntary Programs: A Club Theory Perspective (The MIT Press, 2009), Coping with Globalization (Routledge, 2000), Responding to Globalization (Routledge, 2000), and Globalization and Governance (Routledge, 1999).
 In addition to guest editing several journal symposia, he has published in leading journals of political science, international relations, public policy, legal studies, nonprofit studies, and business.
 He also contributes to public scholarship via platforms such as The Conversation, Slate, Monkey Cage, Regulatory Review, and opendemocracy.

 Aseem Prakash secured B.A.
 (Hons) in Economics from St. Stephen's College, University of Delhi in 1986 and MBA from the Indian Institute of Management, Ahmedabad in 1988.
 Then, he worked as a manager in the marketing department of Procter and Gamble, India (1989-1992).
 He received a Joint Ph.D. from the Department of Political Science and the School of Public and Environmental Affairs (SPEA), Indiana University, Bloomington (1993-1997).
 His dissertation won the Academy of Management's 1998 Organization and the Natural Environment best dissertation award.
 From 1997 to 2002, he served as Assistant Professor of Strategic Management and Public Policy at the School of Business, The George Washington University.
 Since 2002, he has served on the faculty of the Department of Political Science at University of Washington, Seattle.
 He is a member of National Academies of Sciences, Engineering, and Medicine's Board on Environmental Change and Society and International Research Fellow at the Center for Corporate Reputation, University of Oxford..
 He was elected to the position of the Vice President of the International Studies Association for the period, 2015-2016.
+He is the recipient of International Studies Association's 2018 James N. Rosenau Award for "scholar who has made the most important contributions to globalization studies."
 He serves on the Economic Development Commission of the city of his residence: Edmonds, Washington.